 Public school districts use funds from voter-approved bond elections for projects that have a useful lifespan greater than five years.
 Examples include building new schools, improvements to existing buildings (HVAC, roof, and lighting), technology, student transportation vehicles, and more.

-In early 2014, a citizens’ committee was charged with researching and developing future capital needs for Madison to ensure students are prepared to be successful.
-After four months of meeting, the committee made the recommendation to call for a bond to the Madison Governing Board.
-The Board approved a resolution ordering a $95 million bond.
-The Bond was approved by voters in November 2014.
+In early 2019, a citizens’ financial advisory committee was charged with researching and developing future capital needs for Madison to ensure students are prepared to be successful.
+After a couple months of meeting, the committee made the recommendation to call for a bond to the Madison Governing Board.
+The Board approved a resolution ordering a $90 million bond.
+The Bond was approved by voters in November 2019.

 The Bond will provide funding for the following items:

 - New School and Facility Construction

 - School and Athletic Facility Renovations and Improvements